JoaoP12/Products-CRUD/README.md

 ## Usage <a name = "usage"></a>

 The user interface is very intuitive.
 When you get to the home page, you will see an unique container with a purple "plus" button with a label "Add product", you can click it and fill up the form to create your product, then hit the submit button to send it to the database.
->Note: the project doesn't have form validation yet, so if you don't fill the forms from create product, empty objects will be created in the DB.

 When you create your first product and get back to the home page, you should see something like this: